andfinally/node-underperforming/README.md

 # node-underperforming
 Node microservice to notify content people which recent articles are underperforming.
-Gets data from Metro newsfeed API and sends a list of articles between 60 and 90 minutes old which have had less than 1,000 views as a Slack notification.
+Gets data from news API and sends a list of articles between 60 and 90 minutes old which have had less than 1,000 views as a Slack notification.
 Scheduled to run every half hour.

 ## Server setup ##